czofficial/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 [Link to scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).

 **Hyperparameter Tuning via HyperDrive:**\
-3. Primary metric to optimse: Accuracy\
+3. Primary metric to optimse: Accuracy.\
-3.1 Parameter space / hyperparameters to optimise: regularization strength between 0 and 1 and max iterations of 10, 50 or 100
+3.1 Parameter space / hyperparameters to optimise: regularization strength between 0 and 1 (C) & maximum iterations of 10, 50 or 100 (max_iter).

+The parameter sampler helps to find the optimal hyperparameters by randomly sampling combinations of them.
+The regularization strength hyperparameter (C) is set to ensure that our model does not overfit the data by penalizing addition of features.
+The maximum iteration hyperparameter (max_iter) controls the number of iterations to be done before we select our final model.

 - What are the benefits of the chosen parameter sampler?\

-RandomParameterSampling is optimised for speed because it picks randomly hyperparameter values instead of going though every single value, i.e., it allows to achieve an optimal primary metric for a relatively short period of time.
+RandomParameterSampling defines random sampling over a hyperparameter search space.
+It is optimised for speed because it picks randomly hyperparameter values instead of going though every single value, i.e., it allows to achieve an optimal primary metric for a relatively short period of time.

 - What are the benefits of the chosen early stopping policy?\